- 3 Bedrooms

 - Private vacation home

-Incredibly striking, this 1930's home has been lovingly preserved to give an old Charleston feel.
-Featuring a enormous kitchen, screened porch, private, fenced-in back yard and shaded garden.
-Inside, a beautiful den and a constructed-in office nook.
+Incredibly beautiful, this 1930's home has been lovingly preserved to give an old Charleston feel.
+Featuring a huge kitchen, screened porch, private, fenced-in back yard and shaded garden.
+Inside, a elegant den and a constructed-in office nook.
 Downstairs, two bedrooms and one full bathroom.
 Upstairs is a master suite with one bedroom and one bathroom.
 Within walking distance from many of Charleston's hot eateries such as Park and Grove, Butcher and Bee, Home Team, Lewis BBQ and Edmund's Oast.

 About the Area